Arize-ai/phoenix/internal_docs/specs/playground.md

 ## Terminology

-- **operation ** Refers to how the LLM is invoked (chat, completion).
+- **operation ** Refers to how the LLM is invoked (chat, text_completion).
 We will consider chat to be higher priority (https://opentelemetry.io/docs/specs/semconv/attributes-registry/gen-ai/)
 - playground input source - refers to whether the input to the template is "manual" e.g. modifiable by the user or "dataset".

 ## Use-cases